 Aligning throughCulture Renewal

 Given the breath and quality of topics available in the CoachingOurselves© repertoire, most companies will easily identify several modules which are indispensable for their specific learning objectives.
-Despite the richness of the library of available modules, the moment inevitably arises when an organization says: “We have a special need and would like a learning module on topic XXXX (fill in your topic request) which is not included in the CoachingOurselves module library.”
+Despite the richness of the library of available modules, the moment inevitably arises when an organization says: “We have a special need and would like a learning module on topic XXXX (fill in your topic request) which is not included in the CoachingOurselves© module library.”

 No Problem!
 Ensemble Enabler specializes in conceiving, designing and producing customized modules to meet customer unique needs.
 These modules are available for use either digitally or on-site in your organization's own meeting rooms.

 The example of a custom-designed module can be illustrated by one family-owned medium-sized business.
-A German automobile part supplier, one of Ensemble Enabler clients, was recently acquired by a Japanese company.
+A German automobile part supplier, one of Ensemble Enabler clients, was acquired by a Japanese company.
 This client was faced with an unusual challenge.
 One of the key strategic business principles at the heart of the way Japanese companies organize their operations and other key business processes is the concept of “Monozukuri”.
 This term refers to a sense of pride in the work which is done by every employee and their personal dedication to the pursuit of continuous improvement.
 How could this company make this concept not only understandable to all of their employees but also integrate it into its operating strategy going forward?